sethcmorrow/xtalk-ide/Documentation/guides/The LiveCode IDE.md

 properties the **frontScripts** and the **backScripts**.
 Select a front or back script to remove it or edit its script.
 For more details on library scripts, see the section on *Extending the Message Path*.
-The Show LiveCode UI Scripts is an advanced option that displays all of the libraries used by the LiveCode IDE.
-This is discussed in the section on *Editing the LiveCode User Interface*.
+The Show OpenXTalk UI Scripts is an advanced option that displays all of the libraries used by the OpenXTalk IDE.
+This is discussed in the section on *Editing the OpenXTalk User Interface*.

 ### Stacks In Use